dikshita-git/P-M-Test/README.md

 whole purpose: logs shall not become too big

+#### 9. The script should be executed every day at a specific time (e.g. 10pm)

 # create systemd timer and service unit
 # it is the modern way to configure cron jobs

-# create new systemd unit files
+#create new systemd unit files
-# maintenance.service will execute the test.sh script, which is expected to exist in /home/vagrant
+#maintenance.service will execute the test.sh script, which is expected to exist in /home/vagrant
-# the timer unit will execute the maintenance.service unit
+#the timer unit will execute the maintenance.service unit
 cat  <<EOF >maintenance.service
 [Unit]
 Description=Do system maintenance tasks